GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/ex1_gmosim_starfield_cmdline.rst

 Bad Pixel Mask
 ==============
 Starting with DRAGONS v3.1, the bad pixel masks (BPMs) are now handled as calibrations.
 They are downloadable from the archive instead of being packaged with the software.
 They are automatically associated like any other calibrations.
 This means that the user now must download the BPMs along with the other calibrations and add the BPMs to the local calibration manager.

+See :ref:`getBPM` in :ref:`tips_and_tricks` to learn about the various ways to get the BPMs from the archive.

-To add the static BPM included in the data package to the local calibration database:
+To add the static BPM included in the data package to the local calibration
+database:

 ::